-The Extraordinary Awakening of Annabel Jones Trilogy
+The Extraordinary Awakening of Annabel Jones Series

 A feast of honesty and sophisticated drama with purpose.
 This waking up of a contemporary woman made this a book I couldn’t put down